SySagar/gitemo-cli/README.md

 ![NPM Version](https://img.shields.io/npm/v/gitemo-cli)

-> A interactive client cli tool for using gitmojis on commit messages.
+> A interactive client cli tool for using git emojis on commit messages.

 ## About